Career Definition for a Hospital Administrative Assistant

 Career and Economic Outlook

-Job opportunities for administrative assistants and medical secretaries will decline by 5% and grow by 22% respectively from 2016 to 2026 with the expected expansion of the health care field, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
+Job opportunities for administrative assistants and medical secretaries will grow by 10% from 2019 to 2029 with the expected expansion of the health care field, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
 Hospital administrative assistants with bachelor's degrees or additional clinical training have the greatest opportunities for advancing into other fields, such as clinical and medical assistance.
-In 2017, the BLS reported that the median annual salary for medical secretaries was $34,610.
+In 2019, the BLS reported that the median annual salary for medical secretaries was $34,800.